mrsilver76/listporter/README.md

   Instructs Plex to update or scan the specified library before ListPorter starts importing playlists.
 This ensures any new songs you’ve added to your Plex library are recognized and indexed *before importing*.
 Without this, your playlists might reference new tracks Plex hasn’t scanned yet, which can cause errors during import.

 >[!NOTE]
->ListPorter waits for the Plex library scan to finish before importing playlists.
+>- ListPorter waits for the Plex library scan to finish before importing playlists.
 The time this takes depends on your library size and number of changes.
 There will also be a short 5-10 second delay between Plex finishing the scan and ListPorter continuing.
+>- Non-admin (Plex Home) users cannot trigger a library scan.
+This is a restriction enforced by Plex, not ListPorter.

 - **`-nc`, `--no-check`**
   Disables GitHub version checks for GroupMachine.